 Can't keep house plants alive for long?
 Even the anti-green thumb can handle one of these 10 easy-to-grow indoor plants.

-The snake plant needs very little water, and it doesn’t require an abundance of sunlight, so it makes a great winter indoor plant.
-Snake plants can even be left alone for a couple weeks if you decide to escape to a warmer locale for a winter getaway.
+The snake plant needs little water and doesn’t require an abundance of sunlight, so it makes a great winter indoor plant.
+Snake plants can even be left alone for a couple of weeks if you decide to escape to a warmer locale for a winter getaway.

-Try growing some aloe vera this winter so it’s ready to use when you get that summer sunburn!
+Aloe vera is great for those summer sunburns!
 Aloe vera doesn’t need direct light, but it does need a warmer room.
-Try keeping aloe vera in a south or west facing part of your home and water it just once a week as it prefers dry soil.
+Try keeping it in a south- or west-facing part of your home.
+Water it just once a week as it prefers dry soil.

 You can keep a staghorn fern thriving with medium light and moderate moisture.
 These ferns do well in baskets hung from the ceiling.

-A zebra plant will add some personality to your space with its striped leaves.
+With its striped leaves, a zebra plant will add some personality to your space.
 Zebra pants do well in high humidity, so add one to your bathroom for a fresh look.

 Spider plants are a popular indoor plant choice as they help improve the air quality of your home.
-This plant requires light, so make sure it’s near a south or west facing window, but keep it out of direct light as the leaves can scorch.
-It needs occasional watering.
+This plant requires light so make sure it’s near a south- or west-facing window, but keep it out of direct light as the leaves can scorch.
+Water occasionally.